Security measures in automated HVAC systems

 3. Lack of Regular Updates: Automated HVAC systems often rely on software and firmware to operate effectively.
 Notwithstanding, if these systems are not regularly updated with the latest security patches, they may remain vulnerable to known exploits, leaving them exposed to potential attacks.

-READ MORE Analyzing data trends in automated HVAC
+READ MORE The impact of weather data on automated HVAC

 Common Security Threats